 By keeping the chicken below 40 degrees, which any good refrigerator should do, there is no real chance of these bad bacteria getting any chance to grow.

 To defrost chicken in the fridge, place the piece to be defrosted (preferably in the bag it was frozen in) in a shallow rimmed dish and leave overnight.
 A shallow dish is used in case the chicken leaks out of the bag;

 otherwise, the fridge would have to be thoroughly cleaned in such a case to prevent the risk of E. Coli or Salmonella.
 If the fridge has cold spots, try to distance the chicken from these areas, but make sure that it doesn’t get above 40 degrees.
 This method typically takes at least 12, if not 24 hours, and will take longer with a whole bird.

 Still, there are those times when chicken is needed as quickly as possible, and that calls for something a bit more drastic.
 To defrost a piece of chicken in as little time as possible while still maintaining juiciness and texture, submerge it, while still in the bag, in water that is above 140 degrees.

 This limits the risk of E. Coli or Salmonella, but it is still not as safe as defrosting in the fridge.
-However, if done properly, it can work; after all, chicken is always to be cooked to well done for a reason.
+However, if done properly, it can work; After all, chicken needs to be cooked to a safe minimum internal temperature of 165 degrees Fahrenheit for a reason.